Fingerprint: Latent

-In forensic science a partial fingerprint lifted from a surface, is called a latent fringerprint.
+In forensic science, a partial fingerprint lifted from a surface is called a latent fingerprint.
 Moisture and grease on fingers result in latent fingerprints on surfaces such as glass.
 But because they are not clearly visible, their detection may require chemical development through powder dusting, the spraying of ninhydrin, iodine fuming, or soaking in silver nitrate.
 Depending on the surface or the material on which a latent fingerprint has been found, different methods of chemical development must be used.
 Forensic scientists use different techniques for porous surfaces, such as paper, and nonporous surfaces, such as glass, metal or plastic.
 Nonporous surfaces require the dusting process, where fine powder and a brush are used, followed by the application of transparent tape to lift the latent fingerprint off the surface.

 While the police often describe all partial fingerprints found at a crime scene as latent prints, forensic scientists call partial fingerprints that are readily visible patent prints.
 Chocolate, toner, paint or ink on fingers will result in patent fingerprints.
 Latent fingerprints impressions that are found on soft material, such as soap, cement or plaster, are called plastic prints by forensic scientists.

 Capture and detection

 Live scan devices

-Fingerprint image acquisition is considered to be the most critical step in an automated fingerprint authentication system, as it determines the final fingerprint image quality, which has a drastic effect on the overall system performance.
+Fingerprint image acquisition is the most critical step in an automated fingerprint authentication system, as it determines the final fingerprint image quality, which has a drastic effect on the overall system performance.
 There are different types of fingerprint readers on the market, but the basic idea behind each is to measure the physical difference between ridges and valleys.